 VIEW ALL OUR JOBS >

-We are a mixed 11-18 comprehensive Academy with approximately 1300 students on roll, including a thriving and successful Sixth Form.
+Welcome to our information pack about Goffs and the Generations Multi Academy Trust.
+We are a mixed 11-18 comprehensive Academy with approximately 1,600 students on roll, including a thriving and successful Sixth Form.
 Our Academy is extremely popular in the local area, with an average of over 800 applications annually for the 240 places available, and significant waiting lists for places across the year groups.
 On intake our students are of an ability level (KS2 APS) significantly above that of the national average.
-We are, though, a true comprehensive school and admit a good mix of students of all ability levels.
+We are, though, a true comprehensive school and welcome a mix of students of all levels of prior attainment.

 The school has been awarded the International Schools Award twice, Investors in People status three times, and has Sportsmark Gold and Artsmark Silver.
-We also hold the Secondary Geography Quality Mark as well as having the Healthy Schools Award, is a specialist Language College, a designated Leading Edge School, and chairs the national Leadership Partner School network.
+We also hold the Secondary Geography Quality Mark, as well as being a specialist Language College, a designated Leading Edge School, and chairing the national Leadership Partner School network.

 Professional Working and Learning Environment